 gioblu/PJON

-An experimental, multi-master, software-defined network protocol designed for microcontrollers and diverse media, offering a flexible, reliable, and low-cost communication solution.
+PJON is an experimental, multi-master, software-defined network protocol designed for microcontrollers and diverse media, offering a flexible and reliable alternative to traditional communication methods.

 Core Features